 Patient G and Patient H, twins, were born at 35 weeks gestation.
 They had no chronic medical conditions that would justify medical immunization exemptions.
 Both Patient G and Patient H became infected with rotavirus gastroenteritis when they were 10 months of age.
 They were suffering from severe dehydration and serum electrolyte abnormalities and required five days of hospitalization (April 25-30, 2019) at an area children’s hospital.
 Rotavirus infection is fully vaccine-preventable.
 Licensee’s clinic chart contains documentation of parental refusal of vaccines, but they are inconsistent regarding specific vaccines and their timing.
 In addition, Patient G and Patient H’s mother stated during hospitalization that she thought her children had received rotavirus vaccine.
 Failure to adequately document specific parental refusal and lack of providing parental clarity constitute acts of negligence.

 Like most quacks, Thomas is apparently unrepentant.
-Despite overwhelming evidence that he is a danger to children and the public, Thomas harassed the Oregon Medical Board in court, including in a bogus federal lawsuit that a judge recommended be dismissed.
+Despite overwhelming evidence that he is a danger to children and the public, Thomas harassed the Oregon Medical Board in court, including in a bogus federal lawsuit that a judge dismissed.

 Articles about Dr. Paul Thomas